zerok/jupyter-slides/README.md

-# WriteTheDocs Prague 2019: JupyterLab
+# Jupyter slides

-This repository contains the slide, code, and data for a lighting talk at WriteTheDocs Prague 2019 about reproducible documentation using JupyterLab.
+This repository contains the slides, code, and data for a lighting talk at WriteTheDocs Prague 2019 about reproducible documentation using JupyterLab.